basnijholt/miflora/README.md

 The Bluetooth LE communication is not always reliable.
 There might be outages due to other radio interferences.
 The standard solution is to try again or poll your sensor more often that you really need it.
 It's also the hardest issue to analyse and debug.

 ### Raspberry Pi
-If you're using a Rapsberry Pi, make sure, that you OS is up to date, including the latest kernel and firmware.
+If you're using a Raspberry Pi, make sure, that you OS is up to date, including the latest kernel and firmware.
 There are sometimes useful Bluetooth fixes.
 Also make sure that you have a good power supply (3 A recommended) as this causes sporadic problems in many places.

 ## Conttributing
 please have a look at [CONTRIBUTING.md](CONTRIBUTING.md)